-A Beginner’s Course in Sanskrit chanting from Himalayan Academy
+A Basic Course in Sanskrit Chanting from Himalayan Academy

 The purpose of this free course is to help aspirants learn correct pronunciation of Sanskrit, with particular focus on reciting mantras with ease and confidence.
 With time and practice, the phonetic perfection of Sanskrit will reveal itself.
 The exercises contained within this manual are designed to facilitate discovery of the perfect form of articulation within the mouth so that the Sanskrit sounds and mantras come to life, taking shape within the various meters of verse.
 This is the study of śikṣā and uccaraṇa.